 I like to paint my flower studies from life in a garden or park, often sitting on the ground, so I'm at eye level with the plants.
 This is not botanical art, but more of a loose, impressionist style.
 I think of them as 'plant portraits'.
 I mostly use small, square panels to paint on, applying plentiful oil paint with palette knives, resulting in a thick and textured surface or impasto.

 Some of the larger pieces are painted indoors based on my oil sketches.
-All the paintings are tray framed in off white, with a coloured inner border; you can see examples below.
+All the paintings are framed with a coloured inner border and a champagne gold or an off-white frame; you can see examples below.
 If you'd prefer a different framing just let me know.

 Click on the paintings to see more information and prices.